 • Don’t reference other novels or movies.
 Lines like “James Bond meets the Lego Movie!” are fine, but they’re a High Concept, not a logline.

 • Don’t end in a question.
-“Can they escape?” or “Who will survive?” are also fine but they’re Taglines not Loglines.
+Things like “Can they escape?” or “Who will survive?” are also fine, but they’re taglines not loglines.

 Don’t Panic!